canvas-ai/canvas-synapsd/README.md

 - `nested/` - Nested bitmaps (contacts are a good example)
 - `custom/` - Throw what you need here

+## TODO

+- For 2.0 we should move entirely to Collections (prefix based, not dataset based)
+- API should be db.createCollection('collectionName', options); options at least rangeMin/rangeMax
+- We should move all internal bitmaps out of view, list methods should not return them nor should it be possible to edit them directly

 ## References

 - [LMDB Documentation](http://www.lmdb.tech/doc/)